Edward Gierek: Legacy

-In 1990 two books, based on extended interviews with Gierek by Janusz Rolicki, were published in Poland and became bestsellers.
+In 1990, two books, based on extended interviews with Gierek by Janusz Rolicki, were published in Poland; the books became bestsellers.

 Polish society is divided in its assessment of Gierek.
 His government is fondly remembered by some for the improved living standards the Poles enjoyed in the 1970s under his rule.
-Uniquely among the PZPR leaders, the Polish public has shown signs of Gierek nostalgia, discernible especially after the former first secretary's death.
+He was the only PZPR leader for whom the Polish public showed signs of nostalgia, discernible especially after his death.
+When polled, 45% of Poles assessed Gierek's legacy as largely positive, while only 22% judged him negatively.

 Others emphasize that the improvements were only made possible by the unwise and unsustainable policies based on huge foreign loans, which led directly to the economic crises of the 1970s and 1980s.
-Judged by hindsight, the total sum of over 24 billion borrowed (in 1970s dollars) was not well-spent.
+Judged in hindsight, the more than 24 billion US dollars borrowed were not well-spent.

-Upon becoming first secretary in December 1970, Gierek promised himself that under his watch people would not be shot on streets.
+Upon becoming first secretary in December 1970, Gierek promised himself that under his watch people would not be shot on the streets.
 In 1976 the security forces did intervene in strikes, but only after giving up their firearms.
 In 1980, they did not use force at all.

-According to sociologist and left-wing politician Maciej Gdula, the social and cultural transformation that took place in Poland in the 1970s was even more fundamental than the one which occurred in the 1990s, following the political transition.
+According to sociologist and socialist politician Maciej Gdula, the social and cultural transformation that took place in Poland in the 1970s was even more fundamental than in the 1990s, following the political transition.
 Regarding the politics of alliance of the political and later also money elites with the middle class at the expense of the working class, he said "the general idea of the relationship of forces in our society has remained the same from the 1970s, and the period of mass solidarity was an exception" ("mass solidarity" being the years 1980–81).
 Since the time of Gierek, Polish society has been hegemonized by cultural perceptions and norms of the (at that time emerging) middle class.
 Terms like management, initiative, personality, or the individualistic maxim "get educated, work hard and get ahead in life", combined with orderliness, replaced class consciousness and the socialist egalitarian concept, as workers were losing their symbolic status, to be eventually separated into a marginalized stratum.